-St. Mark's is the little church on the corner with the bright red doors and the beautiful windows.
+St. Mark's is the pretty little church on the corner with the bright red doors and the beautiful windows where everyone

-Holy Communion is currently held every FIRST and THIRD Sunday of the month at 9 AM.
+Holy Communion is currently held on the FIRST and THIRD Sundays of the month at 9 AM.

 On both Sundays we are happy to be joined in worship with friends from First United Presbyterian Church.